CUNY-CL/yoyodyne-pretrained/README.md

 ### YAML configuration files

-Yoyodyne Pretrained uses YAML configuration files; see the [exapmle configuration files](configs) for examples, and see the [Yoyodyne documentation](https://github.com/CUNY-CL/yoyodyne?tab=readme-ov-file#variable-interpolation) for information on variable interpolation.
+Yoyodyne Pretrained uses YAML configuration files; see the [example configuration files](configs) for examples, and see the [Yoyodyne documentation](https://github.com/CUNY-CL/yoyodyne?tab=readme-ov-file#variable-interpolation) for information on variable interpolation.